canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

 Access your data from DSS
 -------------------------

-You can access the stored data from your notebooks using DSS CLI.
+You can access the stored data from your notebooks using the DSS CLI.
 Accessing your data is useful when you want to browse or modify the files stored from your notebooks.

 .. note::